Conditional LSTM-GAN for Melody Generation from Lyrics: Preliminaries

 \subsection{Melody}

 Melody and lyrics provide complementary information in understanding a song with the richness of human beings' emotions, cultures, and activities.
 Melody, as a temporal sequence containing musical notes, plays an important role.
 A note contains two music attributes: pitch and duration.
 Pitches are perceptual properties of sounds that organize music by highness or lowness on a frequency-related scale, which can be played in patterns to create melodies \cite{pitch}.
 Piano keys have MIDI numbers ranging from 21 to 108, which also represent the corresponding pitch numbers.
-For example, `D5' and `A4' can be respectively represented as 74 and 67 according to the mapping between notes and MIDI numbers.
+For example, `D5' and `A4' can be respectively represented as 74 and 69 according to the mapping between notes and MIDI numbers.
 In music, duration \cite{duration} represents the length of time that a pitch or tone is sounded.
 Rests \cite{rest} are intervals of silence in pieces of music, marked by symbols indicating the length of the pause.
+If we treat a rest as a note with a special pitch value, it is hard to find a syllable paired with it.
+Therefore, to ensure one-syllable-to-one-note alignment, in this work, we take the ``rest'' as one of music attributes contained in a sequence of triplets.